The Absolute Best Things to Do in Spicy Chongqing

 Hongya c cave in Chongqing, lit up at night; one of the major travel attractions in Chongqing city

 One of the most well-known tourist attractions and one of the best things to do in Chongqing, the Hongyadong (Hongya Cave) is located right next to the Jialing River.
 It was originally built during the Ba State, but was recently re-built in the traditional stilted-building style.
 The Hongyadong is 11 stories high, and has multiple exit and entry points.
-Lastly, there are plenty of food and drink options inside that offer beautiful views at night of the Chongqing downtown skyline and bridges.
+There are plenty of food and drink options inside that offer beautiful views at night of the Chongqing downtown skyline and bridges.
+I recommend eating on the food streets and inside the Hongyadong buy a drink or two and admire the views.

 Chaotianmen: Sky Gate